How to Plan a Slower Hike

 Do you need food drops?

-Resupplies add an extra complication, but they are not that difficult so don’t be put off.
-It can be done through volunteers, commercial operators or yourself if you have access.
+Resupplies add an extra complication, but they are not difficult so don’t be put off.
+It can be done through volunteers, commercial operators or yourself (either via post or dropping them off) if you have access.
 Rest assured that if it’s a long multiday hike, and not in an extremely remote location, then at least one of these options will be available.
 For example:

 Bibbulmun Track – Visitor Centres supported by volunteers and local Councils store your resupply boxes for you.